 3. History Coffee in Punta Arenas Chile

-History Coffee was the best coffee place in Punta Arenas, the southernmost city in Chile.
-The café had many dining rooms.
-Inside, the round tables were mostly small.
-You need to whisper to your companion while sipping coffee or tea if you don’t want anyone to hear what you say.
+History Coffee was the best coffee shop in Punta Arenas, the southernmost city in Chile.
+There are many dining rooms inside, and the tables were mainly small round tables.
+With tables arranged close to one another, you’ll need to whisper to your companion if you don’t want anyone to hear your conversation.

 The espresso came with a glass of water and a cookie.
 Free Wi-Fi was available to all customers.